parkergauthier/YouTorial/README.md

 ![](miscellaneous/assets/YouTorial_wordcloud.png)

+### GUI
+To build our web app that shows user the top six recommended tutorials based on our sentiment analysis and ranking algorithm (summarized by PCA), we used Streamlit, a free online Python-based tool.
+We first used SQLAlchemy to connect to our GCP-hosted database and query the top six video ID's based on the user's search entry.
+We then pasted these id's with the base YouTube url to create a list of links to the recommended videos.
+From there, we used an extraneous package called streamlit_player to directly loop through this list and embed the selected videos onto our web app.
+After some creative layout-wrangling, we deployed the web app using Streamlit through our Github repository for public use.

 ### Analysis and Findings

  After the performance metrics were collected and joined to the videoIDs, comments and likes were scaled based on the number of views the video had.
 If a tutorial is helpful it is likely to garner a response from the user in the form of a like or comment.
 However, if a video has a lot of views then it may have a disproportional amount of engagement simply because it has been viewed more times.
 Making the comment and like counts proportional to the views allowed us to scale videos which may not have been elevated by the YouTube’s algorithm, but are helpful for the users who found those videos anyway.
 These metrics capture the proportion of people who were moved to express themselves from watching the tutorial video.